petecoop/generator-express/README.md

 An Expressjs generator for Yeoman, based on the express command line tool.

+## Features

+- Basic or MVC style file structure
+- CoffeeScript Support
+- Gulp or Grunt build tools with file watching and livereload
+- Support View engines:
+  - Jade
+  - Handlebars
+  - Swig
+  - EJS
+- Supported CSS pre-processors
+  - SASS (both node-sass and ruby sass)
+  - LESS
+- Supported Databases (with MVC structure):
+ - MongoDB
+ - MySQL
+ - PostgreSQL

 ## Getting started

 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
 - Install the generator **globally**: `npm install -g generator-express`
-- Run: `yo express` and select Basic
+- Run: `yo express` and select Basic.
+Add `--coffee` is you require CoffeeScript.
 - Run: `grunt` or `gulp` to run the local server at `localhost:3000`, the grunt/gulp tasks include live reloading for views, css in public/css and restarting the server for changes to app.js or js in routes/

 ## MVC apps

 A generator for creating MVC style apps in express.
 Giving you the choice between MongoDB, MySQL or PostgreSQL databases.

 To get going: